-Welcome to Rock Out: A Backing Track Series - 15 original backing tracks and dozens of inspirational licks and riffs from the mind of Prashant Aswani.Length: 2:22 Difficulty: 0.5 Members Only
+Welcome to Rules of Rock: A Backing Track Series - 15 original backing tracks and dozens of inspirational licks and riffs from the mind of Prashant Aswani.Length: 2:22 Difficulty: 0.5 Members Only

 Jumping right in!
 In this lesson we're going to look at the first track in the series, Blue Sky.
 We'll be breaking down the arrangement and learning some rhythm ideas to get started.Length: 20:41 Difficulty: 2.5 Members Only

 Now that we know what's going on progression-wise, let's look at some melody ideas for the Blue Sky backing track.Length: 17:36 Difficulty: 3.0 Members Only

 With a punchy rhythm on the verses and long sustaining chords and arpeggios on the chorus, Rush Hour is a piece you're not going to want to put down any time soon.Length: 14:17 Difficulty: 2.5 Members Only

 Join Prashant as he breaks down some melody components that work well over the Rush Hour backing track.Length: 12:44 Difficulty: 3.0 Members Only